MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 users to be able to use the program.
 The class creates an instance of the desired design pattern to be generated.
 It delegates the generation of the pattern to the Composite class, which will call the generate method.

-Lastly, DesignGen is the code behind creating the plugin ToolWindow and setting it up.
+DesignGen is the code behind creating the plugin ToolWindow and setting it up.

+Lastly, ClashDetect class assists in detecting whether a specified file name already exists in that directory.
+It uses static variables to help with keeping the consistency of the variables throughout the program.

 ## Implemented Design Patterns